 - Progressive Retinal Atrophy – This condition affects many dog breeds and can cause several eye problems.
 The conditions can vary greatly in severity from eye pain to cataracts or even blindness.
 It’s also worth noting that Progressive Retinal Atrophy (PRA) deteriorates much faster in younger dogs.
 Medical checks and thorough eye cleaning can greatly reduce the risks of the condition in pups.
 However, it can be avoided entirely through selective breeding.

-If the Cockapoo dog is raised in a good home with lots of care, attention and their needs are met, they can live many long and happy years.
+If the Cockapoo dog is raised in a good home with lots of care and attention and their needs are met, they can live many long and happy years.
 To be precise, the cockapoo lifespan is between 12 to 18 years.
 Furthermore, the main medical conditions which can be found in this breed (such as the ones previously mentioned) can be avoided by careful and selective breeding.
 For this reason, it’s important to only buy or adopt a Cockapoo from a trusted breeder and ensure it (and its parents) have had medical exams to catch any hereditary conditions.

 Since the Cockerpoo is a sociable and loving dog, they love learning new tricks and skills to please their owners.
 They are usually easy to train, just like their parent breeds.
 Using a thorough and rewarding training program is the best way to teach your new pup essential skills.
 You should focus on teaching one skill at a time while using positive reinforcement to achieve the desired behavior.
 Using tasty dog treats, toys or having a fun play session with your pup are some of the best ways to reward them for successfully learning and performing a new skill.

 Crate training can also be used to help a Cockapoo adapt to its new environment and to ensure it feels comfortable in its new home.
 Just be sure not to leave your precious pooch alone and/or in its crate for too long as the Cockapoo breed can experience separation anxiety when removed from its owner’s company for a long period of time.
 Other than during the night when the Cockapoo is sleeping, they shouldn’t be left in their crate for longer than a few hours at a time.
 However, crate training can be a great way of training a pooch whether you live in a large house or a small apartment.
 Take a look at our review of dog crates for more info.

 Exercise is a crucial aspect of dog care that varies a huge amount from dog to dog.
 While some dogs might need hours of intense exercise, others simply need a short play session outside every day.
 The Cockapoo, thankfully, is a happy medium.
 Some Cockerpoos only need around 15 minutes of exercise per day, particularly if they’re young, old or if they have some form of medical condition.
 However, others will need up to an hour when they are fully grown and if they’re particularly athletic.
 The average exercise time will change as the Cockapoo puppies grow up so you might need to seek professional advice from your vet to keep you right.